qualityshepherd/brine/assets/posts/southern_coast.md

 **0907 Fare Fight** A copper-skinned warrior named **Lunara** (`Warrior, Proud, Suffers No Fools`) is fighting three armored traders; her broken spear lodged in one traders' shoulder, she now wields daggers. _Wandering hands were NOT part of the fare_.
 The traders' wagon is smoking and will soon go up in flames.
 Within the wagon are 300s of pelts and two casks of fine wine (200s).

+**0908 Nettle’s Haven** This sprawling coastal compound has grown organically over decades.
+It began as a simple cottage but now blends herb gardens, meditation spaces, and other dwellings.
+The commune is a refuge where druids, monks, and wayward souls come together in peace. **Nettle** (`Matriarch, Insightful, Without Fear`) watches over it all; her sharp mind still guiding despite her fading vision.
+Her massive black dog, with a single silver eye, keeps a watchful eye on all who enter, wary of those with ill intent.

+Work is shared—no one is turned away, but all must contribute.
+The walls are marked with symbols from both monastic and druidic traditions, a quiet testament to the sanctuary and survival found within.

 **1001: Unkindness of Ravens:** Jagged peaks with numerous raven nests.
 One particular nest contains a pair of small, polished stones that reflect light in unique patterns.
 These are _message stones_, used to communicate over long distances.

 **1004 Maude's Meadery** Vibrant wildflowers border a meandering stream, the air sweet with honey and herbs.
 The southwestern hives are empty now; their bees drawn to Harlan's Grove despite the distance.
 Those that return seem changed, producing bitter honey before dying.
 Maude (`Herbalist, Worried`) studies each fallen bee, unwilling to believe her old friends' hops could be the cause.
 Her storage barn holds dozens of honey barrels and mead casks, watched over by her foreman Burt (`Gruff, Loyal`).